vtjc2002/LearnAI-Bootcamp/lab02.1-azure_search/1_AzureSearch.md

 ![Import Wizard for DocDB](./resources/assets/AzureSearch-DataSource.png)

 Once you click this, choose a name for the Cosmos DB data source.
 If you completed the previous lab, `lab01.1-computer_vision`, choose the Cosmos DB account where your data resides as well as the corresponding Container and Collections.
-If you did not complete the previous lab, select "Or input a connection string" and paste in the connection string: `AccountEndpoint=https://anthobootcampdb.documents.azure.com:443/;AccountKey=XzxwNshrS92RAycyikcSNLOtrDdTMQIYsOHDLko22QDHVCNi4b3YW7pqrzhDPZJupwelnlABrqY4m3nCr686Yw==;`.
+If you did not complete the previous lab, select "Or input a connection string" and find a friendly neighbor that is willing to provide their connection string.
 For both, the Database should be "images" and the Collection should be "metadata".

 Click **OK**.